brootaylor/brootaylor-v3/src/_content/pages/me.md

 summary: "Bruce is originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
 I now live in West Sussex, England with my family and build websites for a living."
 # Populates the opening / `lead` text on a page
 lead:
-  - This page is purely about me.
-I guess it's a mini autobiography of sorts that I'll add to whenever I think of something.
+  - This page is kinda like a mini autobiography (<em>of sorts</em>) that I plan to add to whenever I think of something.

 bodyClass: "me"